Scrum Master vs Project Manager: Role Clarity for PMP Success

 A large healthcare system implementing an electronic health records system might use agile sprints for user interface development while maintaining waterfall approaches for hardware procurement and regulatory compliance documentation.
 Here, you might see a Project Manager handling the overall program governance, contract management, and regulatory submissions, while Scrum Masters work with individual development teams on two-week sprints.
 The Project Manager ensures all workstreams align with the go-live date; the Scrum Masters ensure their teams maintain sustainable pace and quality standards.

-The People domain (33% of PMP exam questions) emphasizes collaborative leadership and team empowerment.
-You'll encounter scenarios testing whether you understand when to step back and let teams self-organize versus when project governance requires centralized decision-making.
-This tension between empowerment and control appears throughout the PMBOK 8th Edition's performance domains, particularly in the Team and Planning performance domains.
+The People domain (33% of the exam) emphasizes collaborative leadership and team empowerment.
+You'll encounter scenarios testing whether you understand when to step

 Continue Reading